-Food sources high in calcium are dark leafy greens (like bok choy and kale), sesame seeds, chia seeds, beans, citrus fruit, almonds, sardines and canned salmon (because they contain the tiny edible bones).
+It is a good idea to eat foods high in calcium to protect your bones.Good sources are dark leafy greens (like bok choy and kale), sesame seeds, chia seeds, beans, citrus fruit, almonds, sardines and canned salmon (because they contain the tiny edible bones).

 I do not advocate dairy as a good source of calcium supplementation.
+Studies show that populations that consume the most milk have the highest hip fracture rates later in life.
 Dairy should be an occasional food and not a dietary staple.
 Milk from animals is the growth food for the baby animal of that mother.
 Human adults and weaned children do not need cow’s milk for strong bones.
 Yogurt and fermented milk, like kefir, seem to have some benefits that drinking straight cow’s milk do not.
 Organic dairy is always recommended as conventional dairy is full of pesticides from GMO feed, added growth hormones, and antibiotics.

-Besides eating a healthy whole food diet and regular weight bearing exercise, supplementation with the right form of vitamin C (sodium ascorbate, never ester-C or calcium ascorbate), vitamin D3, and vitamin K2, may be appropriate for you.
-Also, I personally add collagen powder to my morning coffee.
-Gelatin from grass-fed sources and silica and boron may be helpful for bone health too.
+Besides eating a healthy whole food diet and doing regular weight bearing exercise, supplementation with the right form of vitamin C (sodium ascorbate, never ester-C or calcium ascorbate), vitamin D3, and vitamin K2, may be appropriate for you.
+Another non-calcium supplement that can protect and build bone health is collagen and gelatin from grass-fed sources.
+I personally add collagen powder to my morning coffee.
+Silica and boron may be helpful for bone health too.
 Biosil is a supplement you may want to research.
 All these supplements and foods that I’ve mentioned are the building blocks to help your body naturally make strong bones, teeth and hair.
 Your body will heal itself given the right tools.
 Trying to out-do nature never works!

 Disclaimer: Please note that these recommendations are based on my personal opinions which have been formed by my own research and are not meant to be a diagnosis or a replacement for any current treatment you and your health care providers have deemed necessary.
 Any changes you make in your supplementation or diet are the sole responsibility of you and your health care providers, should you choose to follow these recommendations.